 Dream Interpretation as an Ascension Tool

-Dreams ...
+Dreams are a catalyst for spiritual growth.
 The types of dreams and their uses can be supportive in our ability to understand the subtle nuances our spiritual path takes in shape and form.
 Paying attention to our dreams all the time and especially during auspicious times of our lives like age transitions (birthdays - solar returns), coming of age cycles, planetary alignments, and traveling to sacred global sites can also point us toward a greater understanding of our next steps in life, our divine mission, patterns we have bought into that need to be cleared from our emotional body and relationships pointing toward our healing.

 Fun Factoid: The idiom Counting Sheep came from an Oxford University study as a means of inducing sleep for those suffering from insomnia.
 The repetitive monotony of counting a similar object in one's mind was all it took for most to nod off to dreamland.
 Similarly softly sung songs known as lullabies like the Dutch lullabye Wynken, Blynkenn, and Nod were used for children to assist them to sleep.
 Tip: Combining the two, music and counting, often works the quickest.